 We're reading: The Joy of Forest Bathing: Reconnect with Wild Places & Rejuvenate Your Life by Melanie Choukas-Bradley

 Are your hands feeling less than heavenly?
-Given their treatment of late, it’s hardly surprising.
+Given their treatment of the past few years, it’s hardly surprising.
 First, the intense washing and rewashing required of Covid-19.
 So.
 Much.
 Sanitiser.
 Then, the harsh, drying air of winter (never a friend to soft, supple skin in general).
 It all adds up to dehydrated, rough, and even chapped skin that can’t be hidden under a pair of socks or disguised beneath a jumper.

 To give hands the help they need, start with prevention.
 From donning a pair of washing-up gloves to keeping up your daily SPF, even when the temperature drops.
 Next, mask the problem.
 Yes, a nourishing mask that includes a gentle exfoliation (such as Atonement Superfood Clay Face Mask) will slough away dead cells and reveal the radiant skin beneath.
 Note: skip this step for cracked or broken skin.

 Finally, moisturise those mitts regularly.
 We boost our morning routine with a few drops of Illumino Youth Serum then stash a rich hand cream in our bags to replenish throughout the day.
 At night, Relax & Nourish Organic Body Oil layered under a deeply nourishing balm helps hydrate and restore while we rest.